Thane Krios: Appearances

 Thane returns in Mass Effect 3 provided he survived the events of Mass Effect 2.
 Thane appears in the hospital on the Citadel, and tells Shepard he is now in the terminal stages of his illness and cannot join Shepard in the fight against the Reapers.
 Later on in the game Cerberus attacks the Citadel and Thane, if he was interacted with beforehand, assists Shepard in thwarting an assassination attempt on the salarian Councilor and is stabbed by assassin Kai Leng whom escapes.
 If neither Thane nor Kirrahe (who may serve as Thane's placeholder in the story arc) are alive, Kai Leng will be successful in his assassinating the salarian Councilor.

 After the remaining Cerberus forces have been routed, Shepard visits Thane in the hospital where doctors tell Shepard that due to his blood loss and his illness is in the final stages, there is nothing else they can do but to comfort him during his final moments.
 If Thane has reconciled with Kolyat in Mass Effect 2, he will be present by his father's deathbed, and Thane asks him and Shepard to recite a prayer.
 As Kolyat and Shepard recite the prayer, Thane passes away.
 Kolyat will reveal that Thane's prayer was not meant for himself, but for Shepard.
-Thane's name will be added to the Normandy SR-2's memorial wall on the Crew Deck area after his passing in either Mass Effect 2 or 3, alongside other crew members who have fallen.
+Thane's name will be added to the Normandy SR-2's memorial wall on the Crew Deck area after his death in either Mass Effect 2 or 3, alongside other crew members who have fallen.

 In the Mass Effect 3: Citadel DLC, Shepard may hold a memorial service for Thane at their apartment.
 Following the service, Shepard could also view some video recordings made by Thane addressed to Shepard.
 If romanced, Shepard will talk to Thane in their mind one last time.